Comedones and Comedonal Acne

 Solar Comedones

 Also called senile comedones, these lesions are caused by excessive sun exposure over time.
+They can also be found as part of Favre-Racouchot syndrome.
 They may be small or large, open or closed.
 Solar comedones most often occur in people aged 60 to 80 years, but they can occur in people in their 40s with extreme sun exposure.

-All comedones begin as a plug of sebum, or skin oil, and dead skin cells that become trapped in the follicle.
+All comedones begin as a plug of sebum, skin oil, and dead skin cells trapped in the follicle.
 This plug blocks the follicle opening.

 Comedones aren't typically painful, just annoying.
-You can think of them as pre-pimples because all inflamed pimples get their start as a comedo.
+Think of them as pre-pimples because all inflamed pimples get their start as a comedo.

 Like most types of acne, comedonal acne is especially common during the preteen and teen years.
 However, it can occur to anyone at nearly any age, adulthood included.

-Comedonal acne can be a harbinger of inflammatory acne vulgaris to come, especially when it appears during puberty.
-Comedones don't always progress to inflamed pimples, though, and can stay as a non-inflamed blocked pore just under the skin's surface.
+Comedonal acne can be a harbinger of inflammatory acne vulgaris, especially when it appears during puberty.
+However, comedones don't always progress to inflamed pimples and can stay as a non-inflamed blocked pore just under the skin's surface.

 Many things can make acne progress and worsen.
 They include: